essteer/masquer/README.md

 ### Updates

-The root directory includes `update.py`: if you make changes to the JSON assets stored in the `assets` directory, sync those changes with the `assets.py` file inside the `masquerade` package by running `update.py` from the terminal:
+The root directory includes `update.py`: if you make changes to the JSON assets stored in the `assets` directory, sync those changes with the `assets.py` file inside the `masquer` package by running `update.py` from the terminal:

 ![](https://img.shields.io/badge/Linux-FCC624.svg?style=flat&logo=Linux&logoColor=black)
 ![](https://img.shields.io/badge/macOS-000000.svg?style=flat&logo=Apple&logoColor=white)